-Associate Professor Ben Harris-Roxas is a health services researcher and program evaluator with over 18 years experience in Australia and overseas.
-He has worked for several universities, consulting firms, government agencies and NGOs.
-He is currently Director of the South Eastern Sydney Research Collaboration Hub (SEaRCH), an joint initiative of UNSW Australia and the South Eastern Sydney Local Health District in Sydney.
-Ben trained as a social worker and in social research, and received his PhD in public health.
+I’m a health services researcher and program evaluator with over 20 years of experience in Australia and overseas.
+I’ve worked for several universities, consulting firms, government agencies and NGOs.
+I’m currently Director of the South Eastern Sydney Research Collaboration Hub (SEaRCH), a joint initiative of UNSW Australia and the South Eastern Sydney Local Health District in Sydney.
+I trained as a social worker and in social research and received my PhD in public health.

-Ben has a PhD from the University of New South Wales on the effectiveness of health impact assessment in health service planning.
-He also has a Master of Policy and Applied Social Research degree from Macquarie University and a Bachelor of Social Work from the University of New South Wales.
+I received my PhD from the University of New South Wales on the effectiveness of health impact assessment in health service planning in 2014.
+I also have a Master of Policy and Applied Social Research degree from Macquarie University and a Bachelor of Social Work from the University of New South Wales.

-A/Prof Ben Harris-Roxas has has been an author more than 40 articles and book chapters and is on the Editorial Boards of Environmental Impact Assessment Review, the BMJ’s Integrated Healthcare Journal, and Impact Assessment and Project Appraisal.
-He is also a Review Editor (Public Health Policy) for Frontiers in Public Health.
+I have been an investigator on research projects worth over $9 million in research funding, and I’ve been an author of more than 50 articles and book chapters.
+I am on the Editorial Boards of Environmental Impact Assessment Review, BMJ – Integrated Healthcare Journal, and Impact Assessment and Project Appraisal.
+I’m also an Associate Editor for the Australian Journal of Primary Health.

-A list of A/Prof Ben Harris-Roxas’ publications is available on the research page.
+A list of my publications is available on the research page.

-He was Chair of the International Union for Health Promotion and Education’s Global Working Group on HIA from 2015-2017, and was Co-Chair of the IAIA Health Section from 2011-2015.
-Ben has advised the World Health Organization’s Centre for Health Development, South East Asian Regional Office, and the Western Pacific Regional Office on HIA and intersectoral action for health.
+I was Chair of the International Union for Health Promotion and Education’s Global Working Group on HIA from 2015-2017 and was Co-Chair of the IAIA Health Section from 2011-2015.
+I have advised the World Health Organization’s Centre for Health Development, South East Asian Regional Office, and the Western Pacific Regional Office on HIA and intersectoral action for health.